All performances are presented in one of our studio performance areas with The Edge Bar open throughout.

 Tickets are now on sale via online booking at Ticketsource.co.uk/edgeartscentre or via our telephone box office number on 0844 8700 887 (a lo-call rate number, 5p per minute).

 Customers are advised that a booking fee will be incurred when booking online and a further additional fee of £1.50 for using the telephone box office service.

-We also offer a range of dance & drama classes here at The Edge.
-Please click here to see our Encore Dance Page.
+We also offer a range of dance & singing classes here at The Edge.
+Please click here to see our Encore Page.

 Matthew Bourne’s Romeo and Juliet has been hailed as ‘the single most eagerly awaited dance show for 2019’ by The Daily Telegraph.
 This passionate and contemporary re – imagining of Shakespeare’s classic story of love and conflict is set in the not too distant future in ‘The Verona Institute’.
 Here ‘difficult’ young people are mysteriously confined by a society that seeks to divide and crush their youthful spirit and individuality.
 Our two young lovers must follow their hearts as they risk everything to be together.
 A timeless story of forbidden love, repressed emotions and teenage discovery, filmed live at Sadler’s Wells in London especially for cinemas.

 Bursting with youth, vitality and Matthew Bourne’s trademark storytel ling, the UK’s brightest young dance talent join the New Adventures company, with direction and choreography by Matthew Bourne, design by Lez Brotherston, lighting by Paule Constable, sound by Paul Groothuis and new orchestrations of the Prokofiev score by Terry Davies, played live by the New Adventures Orchestra conducted by Brett Morris.